University Teaching Fellow: The

 Development of NEMSSIM, various versions: Linear and kernel regression based approximations of the National Energy Modeling System.
 NEMSSIM supports rapid response estimates of large model results, audits of model variable/parameter sensitivities and the partition of forecasting errors between inherent uncertainty and errors in forecasting exogenous variables, 2001-2006.

-Developed Sim_Inverse and Qual_Check, compiled as Windows applications using Microsoft’s Visual Studio 6.
+Developed Sim_Inverse and Qual_Check, compiled as a Windows applications using Microsoft’s Visual Studio 6.
 These applications conduct a Monte Carlo simulation of the distribution of reduced form sign patterns based upon assumed structural sign patterns to determine the information content of a structural hypothesis and the feasibility of estimated reduced forms to correspond to proposed structural arrays, 2007-2011.
 The software supported the findings in the two publications noted below:

 “Structural Models, Information and Inherited Restrictions,” with Andrew Buck, Economic Modelling, 28, 2011, pp. 2820-2831..